sjjsy/neronet/doc/user_manual.rst

 	default_cluster: triton

-If you followed the instructions clearly, your neronet application should be ready to run now.
+If you followed the instructions, your neronet application should be ready to run now.
 Proceed by starting neronet.
 The program will notify you if the installation failed for one reason or another.

 ======================
 Command Line Interface